visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 Change log

+ - Update firmware via web UI (not filesystem for the moment)
  - Brightness slider in HA
  - Brightness temporarily increases on button press
  - Non blocking audio and text